 3.2 Effects of different concentrations of chlorogenic acid and quercetin-3-D-galactoside on thermal degradation of TMAO in squid extract

 The thermal degradation of TMAO in squid extract could generate FA and DMA at high temperatures [12].
 Zhang et al. also reported that the non-enzymatic decomposition of TMAO was crucial during the thermal processing of squid product [10].
 As shown in Fig. 3(A), the TMAO content of squid extract treated with chlorogenic acid and quercetin-3-D-galactoside was significantly higher than that of squid extract without chlorogenic acid and quercetin-3-D-galactoside treatment (p < 0.05).
-The amount of TMAO in squid extract treated with chlorogenic acid and quercetin-3-D-galactoside increased with increasing of chlorogenic acid and quercetin-3-D-galactoside concentrations.
+The amount of TMAO in squid extract treated with chlorogenic acid and quercetin-3-D-galactoside increased with increasing concentrations of chlorogenic acid and quercetin-3-D-galactoside.
 The TMAO content increased (p < 0.05) from 3531.82 ± 50.03 mg/L and 3556.32 ± 53.33 mg/L to 3996.55 ± 28.16 mg/L and 4116.62 ± 55.56 mg/L, respectively.
-The TMAO content was increased by 13.16 % and 15.76 % when chlorogenic acid and quercetin-3-D-galactoside concentrations were increased from 0 g/L and 2.5 g/L, respectively.
+The TMAO content was increased by 13.16 % and 15.76 % when the concentrations of chlorogenic acid and quercetin-3-D-galactoside were increased from 0 g/L and 2.5 g/L, respectively.
 The amount of TMAO in squid extract treated with quercetin-3-D-galactoside was significantly (p < 0.05) higher than that in squid extract treated with chlorogenic acid at the same concentration (increasing from 0.5 g/L to 2.5 g/L).
 The results showed that chlorogenic acid and quercetin-3-D-galactoside could inhibit the thermal decomposition of TMAO in squid extract.
-As shown in Fig. 3(B) to (D), the amounts of TMA, DMA, and FA in squid extract decreased with increasing concentrations of chlorogenic acid and quercetin-3-D-galactoside.
+As shown in Figs. 3(B) to (D), the amounts of TMA, DMA, and FA in squid extract decreased with increasing concentrations of chlorogenic acid and quercetin-3-D-galactoside.
 The FA content decreased in squid extract from 8.66 ± 0.46 mg/L and 8.49 ± 0.48 mg/L to 1.36 ± 0.08 mg/L and 0.96 ± 0.11 mg/L, respectively.
 Lee et al. reported that sodium tripolyphosphate (STPP) and tetrasodium pyrophosphate (TSPP) have an inhibitory effect on TMAO and reduce the formation of FA [25], which was consistent with our results.
 The amounts of TMA, DMA, and FA in squid extract by quercetin-3-D-galactoside treated were lower than those in chlorogenic acid treated at the same concentration.
 Chlorogenic acid and quercetin-3-D-galactoside could decrease the FA content and inhibit thermal degradation of TMAO in squid extract.
-This was consistent with the findings of Dong et al. [26], who found that tea polyphenols could restrain the increase of DMA and FA.
+This was in agreement with the findings of Dong et al. [26], who found that tea polyphenols could restrain the increase of DMA and FA.
 The FA content was reduced because chlorogenic acid and quercetin-3-D-galactoside could inhibit the thermal degradation of TMAO.

 3.3 Effects of chlorogenic acid and quercetin-3-D-galactoside on the thermal decomposition of TMAO in squid extract at different heating temperatures